-As a result of the extensive R&D undertaken post the Visage Imaging acquisition, the Company now has its own comprehensive 2D-3D/PACS offering which combines the Visage 7 Enterprise Viewer with the ability to store and archive radiological images, creating one of the world's first 3D PACS.
-The Company is now selling this solution in North America, Australia, and select countries within Europe.
-Due to the scalability and highly modular nature of the Visage 7 product offering, our technology is ideally suited to the vast majority of radiology environments including large Enterprise hospitals, private imaging centres and remote reading/tele-radiology groups enabling us to address segments of the radiology market previously not available or only partially accessible to us.
+As a result of the extensive R&D undertaken post the Visage Imaging acquisition, the Company has its own comprehensive 2D-3D/PACS offering which combines the Visage 7 Enterprise Viewer with the ability to store and archive radiological images, creating one of the world's first 3D PACS.

+The scalability and highly modular nature of the Visage 7 product offering means that our technology is ideally suited to the vast majority of radiology environments including large enterprise hospitals, private imaging centres and remote reading/tele-radiology groups enabling us to address segments of the radiology market previously not available or only partially accessible to us.